sdesabbata/r-for-geographic-data-science/README.md

 ./src/Docker_Make.sh
 ```

 This approach should allow not simply to use the materials as they are, but to easily edit and create your own version in the same computational environment.
-To develop your own materials, simply modify the code in the repository and run the `Docker_Make.sh` from the repository folder again to obtain the updated materials.
+To develop your own materials, simply modify the code in the repository and run the `src/Docker_Make.sh` from the repository folder again to obtain the updated materials.

-The [RMarkdown](https://rmarkdown.rstudio.com/) code used to create the materials for the lectures and practical sessions can be found in the `src/lectures` and `src/practicals` folders, respectively.
-Both folders contain one RMarkdown file per session which contains the headings necessary to create the respective html slides  (compiled to `docs/lectures/html`) and pdf documents (compiled to `docs/practicals/pdf`), whereas the main corpus of the materials can be found in the files included in the respective `contents` folders.
-The latter files are also used directly to generate the [Bookdown](https://bookdown.org/) version of the materials (which are compiled to `docs/lectures/bookdown` and `docs/practicals/bookdown`).
-The `docs` folder also contains the files used to generate the [GitHub Pages](https://pages.github.com/) website using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.
-The `utils` folder also contains the IOSlides templates and some style classes used in the RMarkdown code.
+The [RMarkdown](https://rmarkdown.rstudio.com/) code used to create the materials for the book and lecture slides can be found in the `src/book` and `src/slides` folders, respectively.
+The files are used to generate the [Bookdown](https://bookdown.org/) book and [IOSlides](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html) slides.
+The `src/utils` folder contains the IOSlides templates and some style classes used in the RMarkdown code.

 ```{bash, echo=TRUE, eval=FALSE}
 .